Staff Directory

 • Susan Ellingwood is the associate vice president of public affairs at Columbia University, where she is the editorial director of the University’s home page, news outlet, and social media channels.
 She oversees a social media team, a video team, and two public affairs officers who liaise with communications staff at three undergraduate schools, 14 graduate and professional schools, and more than 200 centers and institutes at the University.

 Prior to joining Columbia in 2019, she spent more than 25 years in journalism, most recently at The New York Times on the Books desk for three years, and in Op-Ed and Opinion for 15 years, where she was a founding editor of Room for DebateThe Conversation, and On Campus.
 Susan has also worked at the Committee to Protect Journalists, The Wall Street Journal, Brill's ContentThe New Republic, and The New Yorker.
 She holds a BA in Russian and international studies from Dickinson College and did her graduate work at St. Antony's College, Oxford University.
-She is the editor of two books (What We Saw and America At War) and a producer of the Times-HBO documentary, Last Letters Home.
+She is the editor of two books (What We Saw and America At War) and a producer of the Times-HBO documentary, Last Letters Home, an idea she developed based on her years of service as an officer in the United States Army.

 • Samantha joined the Office of Public Affairs from Columbia World Projects where she was director of communications.
 Prior to coming to Columbia in 2018, she spent nearly a decade on Capitol Hill, serving as a communications director in both the Senate and House of Representatives and as executive director of the House Democratic Policy and Communications Committee.
 A native New Yorker, Samantha graduated from Brandeis University and received a master's in public administration from the School of Public Affairs at Baruch College.
 She started her career as a journalist for Politico.